powersync-ja/powersync.dart/packages/powersync/README.md

 late PowerSyncDatabase db;

-// You must implement a backend connector to define how Powersync communicates with your backend. class MyBackendConnector extends PowerSyncBackendConnector {
+// You must implement a backend connector to define how PowerSync communicates with your backend. class MyBackendConnector extends PowerSyncBackendConnector {
   PowerSyncDatabase db;